dansays/housesitter-instructions/README.md

 - 125mg mycophenolate (1 pill)
 - 50mg cyclosporine (1 pill)
 - 10mg fluoxetine (1 pill)
+- 1.25mg prednisone (¼ pill, _every other day_)
 - 3mg melatonin (1 pill)
 - Half a pepcid (they should be pre-cut)

-Every other day—on odd days during the month of May—she also gets 1.25mg of prednisone.
+Every other day—on odd days during the month of May—she gets 1.25mg of prednisone.
 We'll have some pre-cut pills in a small baggie, but if you should run out, use the pill cutter to snip a 5mg pill into quarters.

 After she has her meatball, she gets some more wet food (about half a can in total), with an eighth teaspoon each of Tylan and Entoroflora powders (located in the refrigerator) mixed in to aid digestion, and 10 drops of Rescue Remedy (in the blue dropper, also in the fridge) to chill her the fuck out.
 Top with a scoop of dry food.